mabunday/article-image-caption-scraper/README.md

-# article-image-caption-scraper
+# twitter-news-scraper

-## A web scraper for Tweeted news articles and their image captions
+## A web scraper for Tweeted news articles

 ### USAGE